uber-go/fx/ulog/README.md

 # Logging package

-`package ulog` provides an API wrapper around the logging library [zap](https://github.com/uber-go/zap). `package ulog` uses zap's configuration wrapped with `ulog.Configuration` to instantiate the logger.
+`package ulog` provides access to the logging library [zap](https://github.com/uber-go/zap) for the framework. `package ulog` uses zap's configuration wrapped with `ulog.Configuration` to instantiate the logger.
 With the configuration object, you can perform pre-initialization setup by injecting configuration, custom logger, and log level prior to building the usable `zap.Logger`.

 `ulog` provides a few benefits: